Grieving a significant loss takes time. Depending on

 the reality of a loss that doesn't affect your daily routine, such as a death

 During this time, you may feel numb and seem distracted.
 You

-may search or yearn for your lost loved one, object, or way of life.
+may search or yearn for your lost loved one.
 Funerals

 and other rituals and events during this time may help you accept the reality